michaelkeeling/saturn2019-architecture-island-workshop/positions-papers/de_gooijer-software_quality_distributed_decisions.md

 # Software Quality through Distributed Decision Making
-Thijmen de Gooijer (thijmen@acm.org), IT Architect at Kommuninvest, Örebro (Sweden) Submission to the SATURN 2019 workshop: ....
-May x, 2019 in Pittsburgh, PA, USA.
+Thijmen de Gooijer (thijmen@acm.org), IT Architect at Kommuninvest, Örebro (Sweden) Submission to the SATURN 2019 workshop: Architecture Island, May 6th, 2019 in Pittsburgh, PA, USA.

 _Disclaimer: the views expressed in this position paper are my own and do not reflect those of my employer._